Updated 19 April 2019

-You may have every reason to track the whereabouts of your employees, whether it is for employee safety, boosting productivity or improving customer service.
+There are several instances where tracking the whereabouts of your employees, whether it is for employee safety, boosting productivity or improving customer service – makes perfect business sense.

 Rising Commercial Practice